How to Calculate Year over Year Percentage Change in Excel

 Need to calculate year over year percentage change for your company?
 You can do that easily with Microsoft Excel.
-In today’s session, we will show you how to calculate Year over Year percentage change in Excel.
-For conducting the session, we’re going to use Microsoft 365 version.
+In today’s session, we will show you how to calculate year over year percentage change in Excel.
+For conducting the session, we’re going to use Microsoft Office 365 version.
 You can choose your preferred version.
 Now without further ado let’s begin today’s session.

-Today we will see how to calculate Year over Year change percentage in Excel.
-Furthermore, we will see how to do that in both the conventional way and the advanced way as well.
+Here, we will see how to calculate year over year change percentage in Excel.
+We will do that in both the conventional way and the advanced way as well.
 Now, let’s dive into the session.

 But, before diving into the big picture, let’s get to know about today’s Excel sheet first.

-The Excel sheet is about revenue earned each year from 2015 to 2020.
-There are two columns, Year, and Earning Amount.
+Our Excel sheet is about revenue earned in each year from 2015 to 2020.
+There are two columns: Year, and Earning Amount.
 Now, we will calculate the percentage changes year over year.

 Dataset for How to Calculate Year over Year Percentage Change in Excel

-1. Conventional Way to Calculate Year over Year Percentage Change
+1. Using Conventional Way to Calculate Year over Year Percentage Change in Excel

 = (New Amount – Old Amount)/Old Amount